Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Results

-While the total cluster surface density and cluster number of these realisations is not fixed, their construction causes them to reproduce the observed cluster surface density well, with a stochastic scatter of about 6~kpc$^{-2}$.
+For each of the base, $\chi^2$-fit, $D_\mrm{KL}$-fit, and $E[\ln P]$-fit models, 5000 realisations of synthetic cluster samples were drawn and the fit statistics with respect to the corresponding models computed.
+While the total cluster surface density and cluster number of these realisations was not fixed, their construction causes them to reproduce the observed cluster surface density well, with a stochastic scatter of about 6~kpc$^{-2}$.
 The corresponding number of clusters also varies, with systematic deviations from the cluster number of the observed sample being introduced by the differing structure of the model CAMFs.
 In particular, realisations of $\chi^2$-fit model and $E[\ln P]$-fit model tend to produce fewer clusters, while realisations of the $D_\mrm{KL}$-fit model produce cluster numbers consistent with the observed sample.